-When a humidifier causes health problems, it is almost always because it contains bacteria and molds that can trigger allergy symptoms, asthma symptoms, or even lung affections.
-It is easy to understand how this can happen, because the nature of a humidifier is to hold standing water, to evaporate it through a system of damp wicks, and to blow that moistened (and possibly infected) air out into the room to raise the ambient humidity levels in the room.
+Any issues caused by a humidifier almost always occur because the machine contains bacteria or mold.
+It's easy to understand how this can happen.
+The purpose of a humidifier is to hold standing water, evaporate it through a system of damp wicks, and blow out that moistened air.

-That is all well and good if the water being evaporated is perfectly sterile.
-But the standing water reservoir is a natural place where molds and bacteria can multiply, and the moment the reservoir or saturated wick in your humidifier becomes infected, your appliance has just become a distribution system for germs and molds.
-As germs and mold spores are blown into the air, they are on the hunt for new moist, warm places to take up residence—often your lungs or sinus cavities.
+That's all well and good if the water being evaporated is sterile, but the water reservoir is just the kind of damp environment that promotes mold and bacteria growth.
+And once your humidifier gets dirty, your appliance has become a distribution system for the bacteria and/or mold inside it.
+As mold spores are blown into the air, they hunt for new moist, warm places to take up residence—often in humans and pets living in the space.

-- Pour a generous amount of hydrogen peroxide or white distilled vinegar into the base of the humidifier.
+Pour a generous amount of hydrogen peroxide or white distilled vinegar into the base of the humidifier.
 Use a clean toothbrush to scrub away film and mineral build-up from the base of the unit.

-Cool mist humidifiers don't have an evaporative wick, but most larger floor models operate by a wick pad that soaks up water to facilitate its evaporation.
-This wick can either be a flat pad, or a cylindrical pad that fits around a rotating drum.
+Ultrasonic humidifiers don't have an evaporative wick, but many evaporative humidifiers have a wick pad that soaks up water to facilitate its evaporation.
+This wick can either be a flat pad or a cylindrical pad that fits around a rotating drum.

 Whatever type of wick you have, remove it from the humidifier each time you clean it and thoroughly rinse it in clear water.
 Don't use any cleaning solutions on the wick.
 If the wick has become caked with white mineral deposits, replace it with a fresh wick pad.

 Over time, there can be such a build-up of mineral deposits that a portable humidifier can no longer work efficiently.
 When this happens, it's time to buy a new humidifier.
-Where there is a noticeable build-up of mineral deposits, a build-up of bacterial is almost certainly present, as well.
+Where there is a noticeable build-up of mineral deposits, a build-up of bacteria is almost certainly present as well.

 Now is the time to switch to an antimicrobial humidifier.
 These units are able to purify stored water, so they produce a cleaner and healthier mist.
-To keep your machine in tip-top-shade, follow instructions for cleaning.
-Consult consumer advocacy sources, such as Consumer Reports, for advice on the best portable humidifiers.
+To keep your machine in tip-top-shape, follow instructions for cleaning.

-If your main HVAC system has a built-in humidifier feature, its components need to be cleaned and maintained regularly, just as with a portable humidifier.
-Whole-house units can be even more prone to health problems than portable units.
+If your main forced-air HVAC system has a built-in humidifier feature, its components need to be cleaned and maintained regularly, just as with a portable humidifier.
 Consult the instructions for your furnace/air conditioner system for directions on how to clean and maintain a whole-house humidifier unit.